Matronalia: The Festival Of Women and Motherhood

 Celebrating Matronalia

-It has been custom ever since for husbands to shower their wives with gifts on Matronalia.
-Stuff like chocolates, flowers, and jewelry were given by the husbands to celebrate their matriarch in the household.
-The children would also offer their own gifts of their own for their mother.
+Traditionally, husbands have lavished their wives with gifts on Matronalia.
+Items like chocolates, flowers, and jewelry are given by husbands to honor their matriarch.
+Children also present their own gifts to their mothers.